Forget the headlines on Facebook and Google; old school Direct Mail remains an essential and statistically superior marketing tool.

-Charities have been using direct mail for a very long time to promote their cause and increase donation.
+Charities have been using direct mail for a very long time to promote their cause and increase donations.

 In 2016, businesses invested more than £1.5 billion into direct mail as well as direct mail accounting for 13.9% of all advertising spend and 26% of all income in the business mail sector.

-Personalisation- The latest figures show that 92% of all direct mail is opened and 48% of people have said they have taken action as a result of engaging with the content.
-A reason for this effectiveness is thought to be due to the personal touch within direct mail compared to the synthetic and methodical appearance of an email.
+Personalisation- The latest figures show that 92% of all direct mail is opened and 48% of people have said they have taken action due to engaging with the content.

 Direct Mail uses the most up-to-date technology in data and print to help you create a unique, customised piece that will target your customers directly in an effective way.

-Integration- By creating an integrated campaign, this adds another dimension to internet marketing as direct mail can reinforce messages seen in poster campaigns and adverts in the press.
+Integration- Creating an integrated campaign adds another dimension to internet marketing as direct mail can reinforce messages seen in poster campaigns and adverts in the press.
 It can provoke people to visit websites and social media pages, raising more awareness for your business.

-Targeting- Direct mail can be targeted a lot more successfully than TV or radio adverts, providing you have a good database to use it with.
+Targeting- Direct mail can be targeted more successfully than TV or radio adverts, provided you have a good database to use.
 Don’t worry if you don’t have a database, a mailing house that offers Direct Mail Services will help you here.
-They can update data to build a relationship with potential customers and ensure more successfully targeted mailshots.
+They can update data to build relationships with potential customers and ensure more successfully targeted mailshots.

-The Real Deal- In our experience, nowadays the internet is fleeting, making it very easy for potential customers to delete multiple messages at once, therefore neglecting the opportunity to read marketing emails.
-Figures reported that 92% of all mail is opened and 48% of people take action from them, responders said they valued something more if they could both see it and touch it rather than only being able to see it.
+The Real Deal- In our experience, nowadays, the internet is fleeting, making it very easy for potential customers to delete multiple messages at once, therefore neglecting the opportunity to read marketing emails.
+Figures reported that 92% of all mail is opened, and 48% of people take action from them.
+Responders said they valued something more if they could both see and touch it rather than only being able to see it.